coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/networking/basic-http-server.md

 server.listen 8000
 {% endhighlight %}

 To run this example, simply put in a file and run it.
-You can kill it with @Ctrl-C@.
-We can test it using the @curl@ command, available on most *nix platforms:
+You can kill it with `Ctrl-C`.
+We can test it using the `curl` command, available on most \*nix platforms:

 {% highlight console %}
 $ curl -D - http://localhost:8000/